mne-tools/mne-python/README.rst

 The required dependencies to build the software are python >= 2.6, NumPy >= 1.6, SciPy >= 0.7.2 and matplotlib >= 0.98.4.

-Some isolated functions require pandas >= 0.7.3 and nitime (multitaper analysis).
+Some isolated functions require pandas >= 0.7.3.

 To run the tests you will also need nose >= 0.10. and the MNE sample dataset (will be downloaded automatically